 Moore said current C2C participants at MSU range in age from mid-30s to 70s.
 The majority only require readmission to the university, evaluation of transcripts, and application for graduation to obtain a Bachelor of Science in general studies.

-“We have two students finishing their original degree programs, two former student athletes and a lot of working individuals.
-Another student is a doctor who already has his medical degree and is pursuing his general science degree through the C2C program,” Moore said.
+“We have two students finishing their original degree programs, two former student athletes and a lot of working individuals, ” Moore said.

 “Some participants live out of state, but all of their credits are here at Mississippi State,” she continued.
 “It’s really cool because we have a diverse group, and one thing they have in common is they will receive their degrees from our university.”